oVirt/ovirt-site/source/develop/release-management/features/storage/mixed-types-data-center.html.md

 ### Limitations

+#### Limitations relating to DC compatibility levels:

 *   Data centers of version 3.0 can not contain mixed types (with the exception of ISO and import/export domains, of course), if a block domain is the first to be attached to the data center, file domains will not be eligible to be attached and vice versa
 *   Gluster domains can only be attached to data centers with compatibility version 3.3 or higher
 *   POSIX domains can only be attached to data centers with compatibility version 3.2 or higher

+Note: oVirt 4.0 removed the support for DC compatibility levels below 3.6, so the aforementioned limitations are a mute point in newer oVirt versions.

+#### Other limitations

-*   Live storage migration will only be supported between block domains and between file domains but not from block to file or file to block
+*   Live storage migration will only be supported between block domains and between file domains but not from block to file or file to block.
+This limitation was removed in oVirt 3.6.
+See [Live Storage Migration Between Mixed Domains](live-storage-migration-between-mixed-domains.html) for additional details.

 ### User Experience